Pacific National University: Applied research fields

+Activity

+Annually more than 600 scientific papers that cover the results of Pacific National University scientific research are published in Russian and foreign journals and paper collections of international conferences.

+There are more than 20 laboratories, more than 20 Scientific-Educational and Engineering Centers and 2 students’ Design Engineering Bureaus at PNU.

-The results of many applied research works were realized by Far Eastern industrial enterprises such as the "Komsomolsk-on-Amur Aircraft Production Association" named after Yuri Gagarin (KnAAPO) which is included in corporation “Suhoi”, Khabarovsk and Komsomolsk-on-Amur petroleum refineries, JSC “Far Eastern Generating Company”, enterprises involved in Offshore Oil and Gas Exploration Projects the Sakhalin-1 and Sakhalin-2 and by other enterprises.
-The University teams of researchers actively participate in various competitions for conducting research within the framework of the Federal Target Programs, Scientific and Technical Programs, Grants in different scientific fields (grants and programs of Federal Agency for Education and Federal Agency for Science and Innovation, The Russian Foundation for Basic Research).
+The university's teams of researchers participate in various competitions for conducting research within the framework of the Federal Target Programs, Scientific and Technical Programs, Grants in different scientific fields (grants and programs of Federal Agency for Education and Federal Agency for Science and Innovation, The Russian Foundation for Basic Research).

-Annually research projects of PNU scientists are presented at Major International Scientific and Technical Exhibitions, including the Moscow International Salon of Innovations and Investments, International Exhibition & Congress “High Technologies.
+Annually research projects of PNU scientists are presented at International Scientific and Technical Exhibitions, including the Moscow International Salon of Innovations and Investments, International Exhibition & Congress “High Technologies.
 Innovation.
 Investments” (St. Petersburg), Moscow International Salon of Industrial Property “Archimedes” (Moscow).
-Annually, PNU staff and teams of researchers have received more than 50 patents, certificates of registration of computer programs.
-The effectiveness of obtaining patent protection is 80 percent of number of applications for inventions and utility models.
+Annually, PNU staff and teams of researchers have received more than 50 patents and certificates of registration of computer programs.
 In total, PNU scientists submitted 298 inventions and utility models for patenting and obtained 259 patents between 2000 and 2008.

-The Department of Industrial and Intellectual Property provides legal protection of research results at the university.
-In 2008 the Regional Patent and Reference Information Centre was established at PNU in the frames of project “The Development of Nanotechnology Industry Infrastructure in Russian Federation in 2008-2010”.
-Its primary functions are to provide advisory services on intellectual property (IP) protection; to provide access to databases of State System of Scientific and Technical Information; to carry out analytical, patent research; methodological and consulting support for registration of IP Rights.
-PNU Ph.D. degree program is conducted in 40 majors, including 5 majors appeared in 2007 -2008.
+PNU has established a number of subdivisions: Innovation and Technology Center, Technology Transfer Center in Khabarovsky krai, Impulse Center, Nonprofit Partnership “Far Eastern Technology Transfer Center,” and the Students’ Business Incubator.

+Doctoral and PhD Studies

+The Pacific National University PhD degree program is conducted in 40 majors, including five majors introduced in 2007 -2008.
 PNU Doctorate degree program is conducted in 7 majors.

 There are 6 dissertation councils at PNU, which work in 11 majors.
 The university is a co-founder of four joint dissertation councils.
-These councils were established on the basis of other higher educational institutions and work in 7 majors.
-During last three years there were defended 3 doctoral theses 76 PhD theses at PNU dissertational councils.

 Every year over 3,000 students participate in student research work (SRW) events.
-They participate in all-Russia contests and competitions, inter-university conferences, and international competitions.
-During last five years students submitted more than 1,000 research papers for the different contests and received more than 600 diplomas, awards, letter of commendation for the participation in the contests, competitions, conferences and exhibitions.

-Information Technology
+Information technology

 Pacific National University has a modern information and education complex that includes: